Bramalea GO Station

 Bramalea GO Station is a GO Transit railway and bus station along the Kitchener line in Brampton, Ontario, Canada.
 It is located at 1713 Steeles Avenue East, near the community of Bramalea at Steeles Avenue East and Bramalea Road.

 In addition to the Kitchener line train service, it is also served by numerous GO Transit, Brampton Transit bus routes, as well as one MiWay bus route.

 Bramalea is equipped with parking facilities, elevators for wheelchair access, a station building housing a waiting room and ticket sales, a Ticket Vending Machine, and a bus loop.
+It is a common site for University of Waterloo students to transfer between the 30 bus and the train.